kimbring2/minecraft_ai/README.md

 <img src="image/22-02-25.png" width="400"> <img src="image/05-53-53.png" width="600">

 Fortunately, in addition to providing a data set from the organizer, it also provides a viewer in the form of a GUI, so that for the first time like Minecraft, participants can easily understand the goals of the game.
+In particular, it is possible to check not only the screen but also the behavior of the agent and the change in the compensation value associated therewith in units of frames.

 ## Network Structure
 The network structure is largely composed of a CNN part that receives the current state value of the agent and an FC part that outputs the next action value.